justinthelaw/jhu-605.20x/programming-in-java/module-07/EmployeeEnhanced.md

 - All [assumptions from Module-06 (Employee)](../module-06/Employee.md) are still relevant and correct
 - All [code from Module-06 (Employee)](../module-06/Employee/) is still relevant and correct
 - Editing or opportunities for a user to correct incorrect data entry are not required
-- Incorrect entires will lead to a default value as defined in each class
+- Incorrect entries will lead to a default value as defined in each class
-- The test program must recieve input for and display (print) all module-06 Employee attributes alongside the newly instantiated SalariedEmployee and HourlyEmployee -unique attributes
+- The test program must receive input for and display (print) all module-06 Employee attributes alongside the newly instantiated SalariedEmployee and HourlyEmployee -unique attributes
+- Earnings is a whole integer number, Overtime rates is a float (1.5f), Hours worked is a whole integer number

 ## Diagram